AdobeDocs/experience-manager-brand-portal.nl-NL/help/using/brand-portal-faqs.md

 **Ans.** The functionality is by design, the viewer users are not permitted to share link for collections as they have limited privileges due to which they cannot add users to create a share link.
 It is a known issue that the share link for collections is currently visible to the viewer users.
 This issue will be fixed in the upcoming release, the option to share link for the collections will not be available to the viewer users.
 -->

 **Ques.
-Ik kan de middelen van de bijdragemap niet publiceren van Brand Portal naar AEM Assets na de upgrade naar Adobe Developer Console.
-Mijn auteur bevindt zich op AEM 6.5.4.
+Ik kan de middelen van de bijdragemap niet publiceren van Brand Portal naar Experience Manager Assets na de upgrade naar Adobe Developer Console.
+Mijn auteur-instantie is op Experience Manager Assets 6.5.4.
 Wat zou de mogelijke reden kunnen zijn?**

-**Ans.** Ja, er is een bekend probleem bij het publiceren van de middelen van de bijdragemap naar AEM Assets op AEM 6.5.4 via Adobe Developer Console.
+**Ans.** Ja, er is een bekend probleem bij het publiceren van de middelen van de bijdragemap naar Experience Manager Assets 6.5.4 via Adobe Developer Console.

-De kwestie is vastgelegd in AEM 6.5.5.
-U kunt uw AEM Assets-instantie upgraden naar het nieuwste servicepack AEM 6.5.5 en [uw configuraties upgraden](https://experienceleague.adobe.com/docs/experience-manager-65/assets/brandportal/configure-aem-assets-with-brand-portal.html#upgrade-integration-65) op de Adobe Developer Console.
+De emissie is vastgelegd in de activa van Experience Manager 6.5.5.
+U kunt uw instantie van de Middelen van de Experience Manager aan het recentste de dienstpak bevorderen en [uw configuraties ](https://experienceleague.adobe.com/docs/experience-manager-65/assets/brandportal/configure-aem-assets-with-brand-portal.html#upgrade-integration-65) op de Console van de Ontwikkelaar van de Adobe bevorderen.

 <!--
 Broken link of download hotfix, comment out this section until we have the latest URL.